mrsethsamuel/azure-demo-project/WRITEUP.md

 #### Analysis

 **Costs**:
-In terns of cost, an App service would be mmore flexible since more than one app can be made to share the App Service plan.
+In terns of cost, an App service would be more flexible since more than one app can be made to share the App Service plan.
 A Virtual machine has the advantage of being able to be deallocated when not in use in order to cut costs